mhmnaseem/pharmacy-app/README.md

 ## setup Laravel

+1. after download the git repo copy env.eample to .env file
-1. composer install - install all dependencies
+2. composer install - install all dependencies
-2. run this migration and seeding command - php artisan migrate:fresh --seed
+3. run this migration and seeding command - php artisan migrate:fresh --seed
-3. logins API to view data which are protected with using sanctum Bearer token provide by the system
+4. logins API to view data which are protected with using sanctum Bearer token provide by the system

 logins with password:
 1.